rotty3000/liferay-portal/modules/apps/foundation/messaging/README.markdown

 take place when destinations are added to or removed from the message bus or when message listeners are added to or removed from a destination.
-In the next section, you'll see how to specify processing that should take place immediately before and / or after a message is received.
+In the next section, you'll see how to specify processing that should take place immediately before or after a message is sent or received.

 To specify processing that should take place when destinations are added to or removed from the message bus, simply create a message bus event listener and